vbrunell/vim/README.md

 It contains some useful plugins (NERDTree, CtrlP, YCM) and some handy settings and key mappings.

-It will give you multiple directory navigation tools and autocompletion.
+It will give you directory navigation tools, autocompletion, an updated status bar, and more.

 <h1>Dependencies</h1>